The following Web sites provide helpful information for parents on a wide variety of educational topics. The topics are listed alphabetically.

 www.stopbullying.gov — information from various government agencies on what bullying and cyberbullying are, who is at risk, and how you can prevent and respond to bullying.

-www.act.org — ACT and PLAN test registration and preparation, financial planning, career and college planning for middle school students.
+www.actstudent.org — ACT and PLAN test registration and preparation, financial planning, career and college planning for middle and high school students.

-www.collegeboard.org — SAT, PSAT, and Subject Test registration and preparation, college search, the application process, financial planning.
+www.collegeboard.org — SAT and PSAT Test registration and preparation, college search, the application process, financial planning and AP resources.

 www.fafsa.gov — Free Application for Federal Student Aid (FAFSA) must be completed to receive financial aid.